Elliott Strick, MA, LMFT

 More Info About My Practice

 I am an in-network provider for Blue Cross/Blue Shield and Medicaid (Husky).
 Other insurances are accepted on an out-of-network basis.
 Initial consultation fee $190.
 Individual therapy sessions $145.
 Couple/family therapy sessions $165.
+We also offer services at a sliding fee scale.

 How Psychotherapy Can Help